Claros

 The western section of the portico basement was made a part of the water system in late Antiquity.

-Inscribed base statue (SEG 47-1637) of Claudius Aristophanes Aurelianus, neocoros of the cult of the Emperor at Smyrna, Severan period.
+Inscribed statue base (SEG 47-1637) of Claudius Aristophanes Aurelianus, neocoros of the cult of the Emperor at Smyrna, Severan period.
 The title “neocoros” is used for an elite person who was honoured to officiate at the imperial cult temple at Smyrna.

 Cross vaults located at the western end of the first and second galleries of the Basilica were added after the earthquake of AD 178.